tdaileygithub/riseml/docs/install/quicksetup.md

     AWS access key: AKI*****************
     AWS secret access key: 9azJha**********************************
     We are about to create these components on AWS:
-      1 (m4.large) for the master node
+      1 (m4.2xlarge) nodes for the Kubernetes master
+      1 (m4.2xlarge) nodes for the RiseML system
-      3 (m4.large) for the worker nodes
+      0-3 (m4.2xlarge) nodes for the CPU workers
-      1 (p2.xlarge) for the GPU worker nodes
+      0-1 (p3.2xlarge) nodes for the GPU workers
     These will be created using AWS Access Key: AKI***************** Are you sure you wish to continue (y/n)[default: n]: y